Juan-Nathan/wvs-confidence-analysis/README.md

 The following institutions were analyzed, identified by columns in the dataset prefixed with "`C`":

-- Government
+- Governments
 - Courts
 - Elections
 - Universities
-- Environmental Organisations
+- Environmental Organizations
 - Major Companies
 - Banks
 - Police